Noma tops the World’s 50 Best Restaurants list – for the fifth time!

 “I feel electric,” Redzepi said, after receiving the award at a ceremony in Antwerp.
 “To be able to enjoy this moment after 18 years is our restaurant’s greatest achievement.
 The fact that we have been able to grow as a team, preserve each other and experience this is beyond words.”

 René isn’t the only hard-working Phaidon chef to have made this year’s list.
-Virgilio Martínez and Pía León’s flagship restaurant, Central, in Peru, was placed at number four (up from 6); Pujol, Enrique Olvera’s place was at number nine (up from 12) - while his New York restaurant, Cosme, was at 22 (the top US restaurant in the list); Mugaritz, where Andoni Luis Aduriz made his name, was at 14; Slovenian chef Ana Roš’s Hiša Franko was at 21 (up from 38); Septime was 24; Chef Vladimir Mukhin’s White Rabbit (a Phaidon Spring 2022 monograph) was placed at 25; Cory Lee’s Benu at 28 (up from 47); Borago was at 38.
+Virgilio Martínez and Pía León’s flagship restaurant, Central, in Peru, was placed at number four (up from 6); Pujol, Enrique Olvera’s place was at number nine (up from 12) - while his New York restaurant, Cosme, was at 22 (up from 23); Mugaritz, where Andoni Luis Aduriz made his name, was at 14; Slovenian chef Ana Roš’s Hiša Franko was at 21 (up from 38); Septime was 24; Chef Vladimir Mukhin’s White Rabbit (a Phaidon Spring 2022 monograph) was placed at 25; Cory Lee’s Benu at 28 (up from 47); Boragó was at 38.
 Dan Hunter’s Brae was at 57; Alex Atala’s D.O.M. at 61.
-Core chef Clare Smyth whose CORE is a Spring 2022 Phaidon monograph) was at 64 and Gaston Acurio’s Astrid y Gaston (Peru: The Cookbook) was at 96.
+Core chef Clare Smyth whose CORE is a Spring 2022 Phaidon monograph) was at 64 and Gaston Acurio’s Astrid y Gaston (Peru The Cookbook) was at 96.

 Meanwhile, the individual award recipients included the following Phaidon chef authors:

-Virgilio Martínez & Pía León—Best in South America for Central (Central)
+Virgilio Martínez & Pía León—Best in South America for Central (Central, Latin American, surveys)